GMI Program Manager- Don Figgins

 The Ball Aerospace Global Precipitation Measurement-Microwave Imager (GMI) supports the Global Precipitation Measurement (GPM) mission, which is a joint effort between NASA and the Japan Aerospace Exploration Agency (JAXA) to improve climate, weather and rainfall predictions by providing more accurate precipitation measurements from space.

-The GPM satellite is scheduled to launch from Tanegashima Space Center on Tanegashima Island in southern Japan on February 27, 2014.
-The launch window is 1:07 p.m. to 3:07 p.m.
-EST Thursday, Feb.
-27 U.S time, (3:07 a.m. to 5:07 a.m.
-Japan Standard Time Friday, Feb.
-28) The satellite will fly onboard an H-IIA launch vehicle.
+The GPM satellite was successfully launched from Tanegashima Space Center on Tanegashima Island in southern Japan at 1:37 p.m.
+February 27, 2014.
+The satellite flew onboard an H-IIA launch vehicle.

 Don Figgins is Ball’s Program Manager for GMI.

 Q. What does it mean to be the program manager for Ball’s GMI instrument for the GPM mission – what do you do?